FIU-SCIS-Senior-Projects/MYVIPCity-1.0/Code/README.md

 After that, the database will be created

 Click RUN from inside Visual Studio and that's it.
 We recommend installing IIS in your development machine and adding an application for MyVipCity, that way you don't need to hit the RUN button every time you make a change.

+### 6) Add a new website in IIS to host the project (4:10 in Installation Video)
+Make sure you add a binding for HTTPS as explained in the video

+### 7) Add login account and permission in SQL server to the corresponding user from IIS

+For example, if the application pool you created in IIS is named *MyVipCityAppPool* then the name of the user must be *IIS APPPOOL\MyVipCityAppPool*